The J-1 Visa

 UVM Human Resources Process: Learn more.

-All J-1 visa holders must formally check in with the Office of International Education within 1 business day of arrival.
+All J-1 visa holders must formally check in with the Office of International Education on or before the first day of work/program activities.

 To schedule an appointment: Call 656-4296: please indicate the name and visa category of the new arrival (J-1)